Mohit7879/Roxiler_Project/README.md

  API for bar chart of products sold on different price range end point : http://localhost:3000/api/barchart/bar-chart/june

 NOTE :
-month value should be among this capital or small otherwise you will get error "invalid month" january, february, march, april, may, june, july, august, september, october, november, december
+month value should be among these months ( january, february, march, april, may, june, july, august, september, october, november, december) capital or small otherwise you will get error "invalid month"

 Note :
 1) response is according to price range .